ArresT-AnarchY/AspectScore/README.md

 It is an ArcGIS module that allows the aspect factor used in analyzes to switch from subjective scoring to objective scoring.

+Calculates the aspect score of an area based on the aspect directions.
+An additional parameter should be set as to define which direction should be full scored.
+It scores between 0 to 1.
+In this scoring, you determine the maximum aspect score you will receive.

+# How to Install
+Tested with Arcmap10.8.

+1. Download the Aspect Score.tbx file.
+2. Open Arcmap. :)
+3. Find the location of the tbx file with ArcCatalog.
+4. You will see the model in the .tbx.
+You can start directly.
+Check out the parameters below.

+# Parameters
 There are 6 parameters that need to be explained about the module.

 **1) Layer:** Feature for which the aspect score is to be calculated.
 This layer must be polygon or polyline